Yukezter/liri-node-api/README.md

 # liri-node-api

-Here's a Language Interpretation and Recognition Interface I made using node.js.
+Here's a language interpretation and recognition interface written in node.js.
 It's able to display upcoming concerts of an artist/band, info of a song, and info of a movie.

 To use, just run liri.js with two arguments:
 ```javascript